• Skip to main content

 Baking powder and baking soda are different, and which one you should use depends on the recipe.
 Baking soda must react with an acid, while baking powder reacts with liquid and heat.

-If you need to substitute baking soda for baking powder in a recipe, you should use the same amount of baking soda as the baking powder it calls for + add a tsp of lemon or lime juice and be sure to put it in the oven right away as it will rise once mixed with acid.
+If you need to substitute baking soda for baking powder in a recipe, you should use the same amount of baking soda as the baking powder it calls for + add a teaspoon of lemon or lime juice and be sure to put it in the oven right away as it will rise once mixed with acid.

 What Brands Of Baking Powder Are Gluten-Free: